RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ### ECMAScript vs TypeScript

-We are currently adopting TypeScript as the default language on our projects, the current codebase will be migrated, along the time, from JavaScript to TypeScript.
+We are currently adopting TypeScript as the default language on our projects, the current codebase will be migrated incrementally from JavaScript to TypeScript.

 While we still have a lot of JavaScript files you should not create new ones.
 As much as possible new code contributions should be in **TypeScript**.

 ### Blaze vs React

-We are currently adopting React over Blaze as our UI engine, the current codebase has being migrated and will continue for some time, so it's possible to find Blaze templates still and some changes or contributions may need to be made in Blaze while we are still evolving our components library.
+We are currently adopting React over Blaze as our UI engine, the current codebase is under migration and will continue.
+You will still find Blaze templates in our code.
+Code changes or contributions may need to be made in Blaze while we continue to evolve our components library.

-[Fuselage](https://github.com/RocketChat/Rocket.Chat.Fuselage) is our component library based on React, check it out when contributing to the Rocket.Chat UI and contribute new components or fixes for those components there.
+[Fuselage](https://github.com/RocketChat/Rocket.Chat.Fuselage) is our component library based on React, check it out when contributing to the Rocket.Chat UI and feel free to contribute new components or fixes.

 ### Standards

-Most of the coding standards are covered by ESLint configured at [.eslintrc](../.eslintrc), and most os them came from our own [ESLint Config Package](https://github.com/RocketChat/eslint-config-rocketchat).
+Most of the coding standards are covered by ESLint configured at [.eslintrc](../.eslintrc), and most of them came from our own [ESLint Config Package](https://github.com/RocketChat/eslint-config-rocketchat).

 Things not covered by `eslint`: